Teenager shot while walking to school Wednesday; former student arrested in recent muggings

 "This 15-year-old suspect was out committing crimes, opportunity-type crimes," Sgt.
 L'Jean McKneely said.
 "He saw a victim and he would go after that particular victim."

 Officers said the suspect was taken into custody later Wednesday morning.
+He is facing charges of attempted first-degree murder, attempted robbery with a firearm, armed robbery and illegal use of a weapon.

 Due to the suspect's age, police could not release his identity.

 More News